SynthTools: A Framework for Scaling Synthetic Tools for Agent Development: Environment Simulation and Validation

-We further assess the simulator at scale using an LLM-based judge built in the \textit{Tool Audit} module, with details on the construction and reliability of this judge deferred to Section~\ref{sec:quality-control-filtering}.
-In this experiment, we focus on the first three modes since their correctness cannot be assessed automatically.
-We generated 3,324 tool responses from the three modes, and we found that 3,109 were deemed correct by the judge LLM, corresponding to an overall accuracy of \textbf{94\%}.
-These responses came from 352 tools, of which 89\% made no more than one error across 8–10 stress test calls (see Table \ref{tab:incorrect_responses}), underscoring the high reliability of the generated tools.
+We further evaluate the simulator at scale using an LLM-based judge implemented in the \textit{Tool Validation} module (Section~\ref{sec:quality-control-filtering}).
+In this experiment, we focus on the first three modes, whose correctness cannot be assessed automatically.
+We generated 8-10 tool responses for each tool from these modes, and found that \textbf{86\%} were correct and more than \textbf{89\%} had no more than one error across 8–10 stress test calls (see Table \ref{tab:incorrect_responses}), highlighting the high reliability of the generated tools.
+Interestingly, the audit procedure did not impact the overall complexity of the dataset, leaving the distribution over argument types and number of arguments per tool unchanged (Table \ref{tab:audit_before_after}).